AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/12/statistics-for-performance/index.md

   (an implementation can be found [here]({{< ref edpelt >}})).
 Unfortunately, it didn't work well on long time-series with a high number of change points.
 So, I came up with my own algorithm called *RqqPelt*.
-I didn't write a post/paper about it yet, but you can try it yourself with the help of [perfolizer](https://github.com/AndreyAkinshin/perfolizer#changepoint-detection).
+I haven't written a post/paper about it yet, but you can try it yourself with the help of [perfolizer](https://github.com/AndreyAkinshin/perfolizer#changepoint-detection).

 References: